I4got2eat/EmployeeBackend/README.md

 ```
 npm start
 ```
-Proceed to [localhost:3000](http://localhost:3000/) in the web and thats it.
+all thats left is to Proceed to [localhost:3000](http://localhost:3000/) in the web.